philipturner/molecular-renderer/Documentation/other-documentation.md

 | Upscale factor        | 3x        | 3x        | 3x        |
 | AO sample count       | 15        | 15        | 15        |

 The benchmarked systems are a few atoms very close to the user, consuming all of the FOV.
 Divergence is negligible and the critical distance heuristic does not kick in.
-The source code is found in [Tests](./Tests).
+The test does not face the cost of primary rays traveling large distances; AO cost dominates.

-TODO: Implement the test after getting the acceleration structure working.
+TODO: Test performance after getting the acceleration structure working.

 ## Ambient Occlusion Sample Count